ukparliament/commons-library-open-day/2026/hllibrary/index.md

 # House of Lords Library

 ## What do we do?
-The [Lords Library](https://lordslibrary.parliament.uk/) provides research, analysis, and a range of print and online resources to support Members of the House of Lords and the work of the House.
-Resource guides are available to help Members and staff use resources effectively, and the Library provides training and support.
+The [Lords Library](https://lordslibrary.parliament.uk/) provides information, research, analysis, and a range of print collections and online resources to support Members of the House of Lords and the work of the House.
+Digital and print guides are available to help Members and staff use resources effectively, and the Library provides training and support.

 ## Find our work

 **[Research briefings](https://lordslibrary.parliament.uk/research/)** - browse by topic, from 'Brexit and the EU' to 'World affairs'.
-We produce in-depth analysis on legislation, debates and topical issues.
+We produce in-depth analysis on legislation, debates and topical issues [e.g. Artificial Intelligence](https://lordslibrary.parliament.uk/superintelligent-ai-should-its-development-be-stopped/)

 **[Data dashboards](https://lordslibrary.parliament.uk/type/data-dashboard/)** - explore interactive data visualisations about the House of Lords, including data on current membership, largest votes and government defeats, and regional representation.